comtravo/comtravo.github.io/_posts/2021-07-15-pareto_selection.md

 | Direct connection | `NoStopOverCostraint`|

 One train connection is better than another when it beats the other in, both objectives and constraints.
-In the below table, `Train 1` is better than `Train 2` as it beats `Train 2` in two constraints while not loosing in objectives and other constraints:
+In the below table, `Train 1` is better than `Train 2` as it beats `Train 2` in two constraints while not stying below in the objectives (and the other constraint):

 |Name | Price | Duration|Flexible|Time|Stops
 |--------|-------|---------|---------|---------|---------|
 | `Train 1`| 20 euros  | 1 hour|yes|08:00| 0
 | `Train 2`| 20 euros | 1 hour|No|09:00| 1

-In practice, for more search results, constraints and objective, the algorithm will iterate over all the train connections returned by the search.
+In practice, for more search results, constraints and objective, the algorithm will iterate over all the results returned by the search.

 For every search result:

-* It compares the item with every other items in the list
+* It compares the item with every other items in the result list
 * If there is at least one other item which is better than the current item, it is marked as Pareto inefficient
 * Otherwise the current item is marked as Pareto optimal

 In the end each item will either be marked Pareto optimal or Pareto inefficient.
 The algorithm will rank the Pareto optimal points higher than others.

 ## Conclusion

 Pareto selection works very well for this use case, especially when the request has many constraints since the algorithm is designed to handle multi-objective and multi constraints optimization problem.

+Of course in practice we still need a way to rank amongst the Pareto optimal and Pareto inefficent points.
-It practice, it can be further improved by specifying which objective has higher precedence to sort among the pareto optimal points especially when there are multiple optimal points.
+This we achieve by specifying a precedence between objectives and sorting among the Pareto optimal points accordingly.
 How we do this in detail is, however, material for another article.

-Our special thanks to Gabriele Lanaro for contribution in ideation and implementation of the pareto selection for ranking.
+Our special thanks to Gabriele Lanaro for contribution in ideation and implementation of the Pareto selection for ranking.